 The Hull Picture

 The Office for Health Improvement & Disparities’ Fingertips provides uptake rates of most of the screening programmes for adults at local authority level.
-Further information is also available at Clinical Commissioning Group (CCG) level for Hull and represents the patients registered with Hull GPs who have taken up screening, and this information is also available at individual General Practice level.
+Further information is also available at sub-Integrated Care Board (sub-ICB) level for Hull and represents the patients registered with Hull GPs who have taken up screening, and this information is also available at individual General Practice level.

 Breast Cancer

-During 2022, the uptake rate of breast screening among women aged 53-70 years was 65.1% which was similar to England (65.21%).
+During 2024, the uptake rate of breast screening among women aged 53-70 years was 68.8% which was slightly lower than England (69.9%).
 The uptake rate is given as the percentage of eligible women who have had a test with a recorded result at least once in the last 36 months (3 years) over the calendar year (based on data ending with 31 March).
 Eligible women are women aged 53-70 years who are resident in the area who are eligible for breast screening excluding those whose recall has been ceased for clinical reasons (e.g. due to previous bilateral mastectomy).

 Compared with benchmark